Study in France

 Public Transport Systems In France

-France’s public transportation system is a vast, convenient, and affordable commutation network.
+France’s public transportation system is vast, reasonable and easy to use.
 Here we will discuss all the public transportation options available in France.

 - Bus- If you take public transportation through much of France, you will quickly realized that the humble bus is the most common mode of transportation in the world.
 If you are commuting between suburbs in a big city or through remote French valleys, the bus is probably your best choice.
 It's also a perfect way to see aspects of your new home that you would not have seen otherwise.

 - Coach- France is one of Europe's biggest nations, and the distances between major cities can be shocking.
 These inter-city and inter-regional coach routes provide a comfortable – and often less expensive – way to get across the world.
 Most cities will have a coach station (gare routière) where long-distance buses can be caught.

 - Metro- Under your foot is one of the most efficient ways to get through several French towns.
 Rennes, Toulouse, Lyon, Marseille, and Lille all have metro systems that link the city's outskirts to the city center.
 These networks are often the fastest and most effective modes of transportation in these cities.
 Usually, tickets can be used for all modes of transportation in their respective cities, enabling you to get about with ease.

 - Train- Train travel in France can be an utter treatment, with beautiful scenery to admire and surprisingly long journey times between cities.
 The state-owned SNCF (Société nationale des chemins de fer français) operates French trains.
 This includes the fast TGV (Train à Grande Vitesse) as well as slower regional and inter-city trains.
 Most major cities in France have high-speed network links, making this the most common and reliable means of French public transportation.

 Education Facilities in France

-Most primary and secondary schools in France, as well as a considerable number of universities, are public institutions, with heavily-organized administrations.
+Most primary and secondary schools in France, as well as a considerable number of universities, are public institutions with heavily organized administrations.
 Primary and secondary school curricula are uniform in all schools for a given grade.

 - Primary Education- In France, formal education begins at the age of three, where many children attend kindergarten (maternelle).
-Day-care (pré-maternelle) is for 2-year-old kids.
+Daycare (pré-maternelle) is available beginning at the age of two.

 Although pré-maternelle and maternelle classes are not required, all children must be enrolled in school by the age of six.
 Primary school lasts five years, from around the age of six to eleven (similar to elementary school in the United States).

-- Secondary Education- after elementary school, students progress to secondary school, which is split into two levels.
+- Secondary Education- the following elementary school, students progress to secondary school, which is split into two levels.
 The collège is a four-year program for children aged eleven to fifteen (similar to high school in the United States).
 Upon completion, students obtain a brevet des collèges.

 Following the collège, students continue their higher education at the lycée (high school) for the final three years.